EIGHT CHAPTERS IN FOUR MOVEMENTS

 2nd movement.
 Awareness, walking backwards with the flow (film still).

 3rd movement.
 Refusal, walking forward against the flow (film still).

 4th movement.
 Transcendence, walking backwards against the flow (film still).

-Performance and installation documentation at Careof (photo: The Cool Couple).
+View of the film installation at Careof, Milan (photo: The Cool Couple).